 Released in 1958, Leopold died of a heart attack in 1971.

 The murder inspired a number of film, theatre, and fiction works in the years since it occurred.

 Now 90 years later, the themes of Never The Sinner, are just as relevant today.

 The United States still grapples with powerful arguments for and against the death penalty.

-Directed by Dan Lane who was responsible for Nash Theatre’s award winning production of The Laramie Project which told the story of Matthew Shepard’s final days.
+Director Dan Lane was previously responsible for Nash Theatre’s award-winning production of The Laramie Project which told the story of Matthew Shepard’s final days.

-Nash Theatre’s Never The Sinner will play 9 – 30 May at The Brunswick Room (Merthyr Rd Uniting Church), 53 Merthy Rd, New Farm.
-Tickets are available now via www.trybooking.com/120137 or call 3379 4775.
+Nash Theatre’s Never The Sinner will play from 9 – 30 May at The Brunswick Room (Merthyr Rd Uniting Church), 53 Merthy Rd, New Farm.